Meet Dr. Puneeth Iyengar Radiation Oncologist

 Lung cancer patients at UT Southwestern have access to some of the most effective techniques in radiation treatment and the country’s top clinicians.
 Dr. Iyengar and three other radiation oncologists at UT Southwestern focus solely on the treatment of lung cancer and are experts in stereotactic ablative radiation therapy (SABR), a form of radiation treatment for lung cancer that’s becoming more of a first-line, curative treatment.
 This type of noninvasive treatment involves high-dose radiation beams entering the body through various angles and intersecting at the desired target.
 This allows for a concentrated dose to reach the tumor while limiting the dose to surrounding healthy tissue.

 Dr. Iyengar and his colleagues are using SABR, also known as stereotactic body radiation therapy, to reduce the number of treatments for lung cancer patients while safely increasing the dosage of radiation given during each treatment.
+Additionally, Dr. Iyengar has been center stage of national efforts to use SABR in the management of metastatic NSCLC, a new evolving treatment paradigm meant to improve overall survival.

 Being on the forefront of treatment technology and seeing how he can make a difference in the lives of lung cancer patients drew Dr. Iyengar to UT Southwestern.
 The challenges of the disease, the need to understand it, and the rapport he develops with his patients keep him here, along with a world-class team of health care providers focused on the same goal.